 Zero Waste, Recycling and Composting

-Besides common items that go in the five zero-waste stations, here is a list of items and how thaat can be properly disposed of on campus.
+Besides common items that go in the zero-waste stations around campus, here is a list of other waste streams that TRU diverts from landfill and how to use them.

 Batteries